What Is a CUI Enclave? How to Reduce CMMC Scope and Compliance Costs

 Challenges to watch out for

-Even though enclaves can simplify compliance, they aren’t a magic fix.
-There are a few common pitfalls to avoid:
+Even though enclaves can simplify compliance, they aren’t a shortcut.
+A poorly designed enclave can actually increase risk or create problems during assessment.
+Here are some of the most common pitfalls to avoid:

 Deciding if a CUI enclave is the right choice for your needs